Tales of Treasure Ships

 Fisher finally prevailed in the Supreme Court in his fight for the riches that he lawfully found and brought up from the depths of the sea.

 But there’s something about treasure—everyone wants a piece.
 Maybe you can’t have it, but you can certainly see it.
 The Mel Fisher Maritime Museum has some of the artifacts on display and is open to the public.

 However, it will take years to bring up the gold and treasure contents of the San Jose that rests at a depth of more than 1,000 feet off the coast of Colombia.
-Yet it is only one of the many lost vessels and their loot strewn over the Caribbean and the Gulf of Mexico in the centuries before hurricanes could be predicted, let alone even understood.
+It’s only one of many lost vessels.
+Their loot is scattered across the Caribbean and the Gulf of Mexico thanks to centuries of hurricanes.

 Blame the Hurricane

 Off the coast of Padre Island, Texas, a storm took down three vessels in 1544—the San Esteban, Espiritú Santo and the Santa Maria de Yciar.
 One of the Spanish vessels was destroyed during the construction of a cut from the Gulf to the Laguna Madre in the 1940s.
 Another was located and then looted by treasure hunters in 1967.
 The third, however, was discovered.
 The ship’s contents were recovered by the Texas Archeological Research Laboratory.
 Subsequently, the Corpus Christi Museum of Science and History was named repository of the San Esteban collection.